Sharma-Amol/Root_Directory/README.md

 ## About

 Welcome to my GitHub portfolio!
-I am Amol, a dedicated professional with a unique blend of engineering and finance expertise.
+I'm Amol, a dedicated professional with a unique blend of engineering and finance expertise.

 I hold a Bachelor's degree in Civil Engineering from Jabalpur Engineering College (2014) and a Master's degree in Structural Dynamics and Earthquake Engineering from Visvesvaraya National Institute of Technology, Nagpur (2016).
-With around six years of experience in the construction and design industry, I have developed strong analytical and problem-solving skills.
+Over six years of experience in the construction and design industry have honed my analytical and problem-solving skills.

-Recently, I completed eMasters in Quantitative Finance and Risk Management from IIT Kanpur (July 2024), where I discovered my passion for financial derivatives and risk management.
-Derivatives intrigue me due to their multifaceted nature, which allows them to function as a link between investors with varying risk appetites, offering tools for hedging, speculation, and arbitrage.
-I aspire to become a derivatives analyst, drawing upon my technical background and analytical mindset to navigate the intricacies of financial markets.
+Recently, I completed an eMasters in Quantitative Finance and Risk Management from IIT Kanpur (July 2024).
+During this program, I discovered my passion for financial derivatives and risk management.
+Derivatives intrigue me due to their multifaceted nature—they serve as a crucial link between investors with varying risk appetites, offering tools for hedging, speculation, and arbitrage.
+My goal is to become a derivatives analyst, leveraging my technical background and analytical mindset to navigate the intricacies of financial markets.
 Simultaneously, I remain open to diverse opportunities in financial analysis and quantitative research.

-My programming skills include:
+Here are my programming skills:
   * Feature Engineering & Data Preparation: Python (NumPy, Pandas), SQL, Alteryx
   * Data Visualization: Matplotlib, Seaborn
   * Machine Learning: Scikit-Learn
   * Microsoft Office: Excel, PowerPoint, Word

-Relevant Coursework:
+Relevant coursework includes:
   * Foundation of Economics and Finance
   * Introduction to Derivative Contracts
   * Quantitative Methods in R  Python